yyuyi/yyuyi.github.io/_pages/about.md

 ![MPH Graduation Photo](/images/Yuyi MPH.jpg){: .align-right width="300px"}

-→ Originally from Shanghai, China.
-My Chinese name:杨羽依.
+→ Originally from Shanghai, China

+→ My Chinese name:杨羽依

-→ Pursuing a PhD in Computational and Data Sciences.
+→ Pursuing a PhD in Computational and Data Sciences

-→ A doctoral scholar with the McDonnell International Scholars Academy.
+→ A doctoral scholar with the McDonnell International Scholars Academy

-→ Focus on harnessing the power of cutting-edge AI technologies to transform the landscape of public health.
+→ Focus on harnessing the power of cutting-edge AI technologies to transform the landscape of public health

 Hobbies
 ======